 The Big Four Economic Indicators: Real Personal Income in June

-Note: This commentary has been updated to include yesterday morning's release of the June data for Real Personal Income Less Transfer Receipts.
+Note: This commentary has been updated to include this morning's release of the June data for Real Personal Income Less Transfer Receipts.

 Official recession calls are the responsibility of the NBER Business Cycle Dating Committee, which is understandably vague about the specific indicators on which they base their decisions.
 This committee statement is about as close as they get to identifying their method.

 There is, however, a general belief that there are four big indicators that the committee weighs heavily in their cycle identification process.
 They are:

 Personal Income (excluding Transfer Receipts) in June rose 0.44% and is up 5.0% year-over-year.
 However, when adjusted for inflation using the BEA's PCE Price Index, Real Personal Income (excluding Transfer Receipts) MoM was at 0.34%.
 The real number is up 2.7% year-over-year.
 Extensive revisions and updates were made.

 A Note on the Excluded Transfer Receipts: These are benefits received for no direct services performed.
 They include Social Security, Medicare & Medicaid, Unemployment Assistance, and a wide range other benefits, mostly from government, but a few from businesses.
 Here is an illustration of Transfer Receipts as a percent of Personal Income.

 The Generic Big Four

 The chart and table below illustrate the performance of the generic Big Four with an overlay of a simple average of the four since the end of the Great Recession.
 The data points show the cumulative percent change from a zero starting point for June 2009.